ramesh-singh-20/array-list-data-structure/README.md

 Create a list data structure with following functions:

-1. Retrieve element at an index:
+1. Retrieve element at an index: Time complexity should be O(n).
 2. Insert element at an index:
 3. Update element at an index:
 4. Delete element at an index: